Akuli/asda/asdar/README.md

     - Long lines are allowed.
 There is no limit.
 Break stuff to multiple lines whenever it feels good, but no more than that.
-    - You generally shouldn't `typedef` every struct you make, but there are **two** typedeffed structs in this project.
-The typedefs make the code easier to read, because almost all non-`static` function declarations use the typedef names and are a lot shorter than without typedefs.
-The typedef names are `Interp` and `Object`, defined in `interp.h` and `objtyp.h` respectively.
-It's also fine to create typedefs for callback functions with long signatures as is done in `objects/func.h`.
+    - You generally shouldn't `typedef` every struct you make, but there are some typedefs in this project:
+        - `Object`, `IntObject`, `StringObject` etc. These are used a **lot** in function declarations.
+These also have a named struct with the same name, because those can be forward-declared (see `interp.h`).
+        - `Interp`.
+Also used a lot in function declarations.
+        - Callback functions with long signatures.
+See `objects/func.h`.
     - There are probably some other things that I forgot to mention here.
+Again, don't be nit-picky when it comes to style.

 ## Performance Graph